monishaprasad-2001/GrillOrderManagementSystem/README.md

-# GrillOrderManagementSystem
-The Grill Order Management System is a streamlined application designed to manage customer orders efficiently in a grill or restaurant environment.
-It facilitates seamless order processing, staff coordination, and customer satisfaction through an intuitive interface and robust backend.

 ## GRILL ORDER MANAGEMENT SYSTEM
 `Name: Monisha Prasad
 CWID: A20575867`
 #

+The Grill Order Management System is a streamlined application designed to manage customer orders efficiently in a grill or restaurant environment.
+It facilitates seamless order processing, staff coordination, and customer satisfaction through an intuitive interface and robust backend.

 ## Project Summary
 I created the Grill Order Management System, which has 3 main entities: Customer, Staff, and OrderDetails.
 The system allows customers to manage their grill orders, staff members to oversee operations, and an admin to manage users and menu items.